✓ Updated June 2026

 For help choosing a mattress topper, see Best Mattress Toppers for Dorm Beds.

-Choose things that are meaningful to you — not just what looked good at the store.
+Choose things that are meaningful to you, not just what looked good at the store.

 Scent

-This sounds like a luxury, but scent is strongly connected to how comfortable a space feels.
+Scent is strongly connected to how comfortable a space feels.
 A room that smells like nothing is neutral.
 A room that smells like something you associate with comfort or relaxation feels more like home.

 Most dorms ban open-flame candles.
 Alternatives that typically work:

-• Electric wax warmers — melt scented wax cubes without a flame; widely available and usually permitted
+• Electric wax warmers, melt scented wax cubes without a flame; widely available and usually permitted

-• Reed diffusers — low maintenance, no flame, subtle and continuous
+• Reed diffusers, low maintenance, no flame, subtle and continuous

-• Linen spray on your bedding — a simple spray you use before bed
+• Linen spray on your bedding, a simple spray you use before bed

 A Plant (Real or Fake)

-A single plant — on the windowsill, on the desk, on top of the dresser — adds life and color in a way that almost nothing else does.
+A single plant, on the windowsill, on the desk, on top of the dresser, adds life and color in a way that almost nothing else does.

 If natural light is limited or you know you won’t remember to water things, a good artificial plant achieves the same visual effect with zero maintenance.
-The quality of fake plants has improved dramatically; a decent one from a home goods store reads as real from a few feet away.

 Good real-plant options for dorms:

-• Pothos (nearly unkillable, tolerates low light)
+• Pothos, nearly unkillable, tolerates low light

-• Snake plant (thrives on neglect)
+• Snake plant, thrives on neglect

 Noise: White Noise and Good Headphones

 Sound is part of how comfortable a space feels.
-Dorms are loud — hallways, neighboring rooms, exterior noise, HVAC systems.
+Dorms are loud, hallways, neighboring rooms, exterior noise, HVAC systems.
 You can’t control most of it, but you can help yourself tune it out.

-Good headphones — not necessarily noise-canceling, though that helps — give you a private listening space for study and wind-down time.
+Good headphones, not necessarily noise-canceling, though that helps, give you a private listening space for study and wind-down time.
 They also signal to roommates that you’re in focus mode, which can implicitly reduce interruptions.

 What Not to Buy for “Atmosphere”